bhvieira/bhvieira.github.io/blog/2020/12/GLM.md

 But when we find something that looks like a GLM and find out it isn't, it makes me wonder: how to define what actually *is* a GLM?

-So I'll break down this post into what is a GLM, then I'll give an example that left me scratching my head and then I'll close with an authoritative refence.
+So I'll break down this post into what is a GLM, then I'll give an example that left me scratching my head and then I'll close with an authoritative reference.

 ## The Generalized Linear Model